 Decisions are usually made by a group of stakeholders rather than a single person.
 This is especially true for deals larger in size or scope.
 To close the deal, you’ll need to know exactly who to involve, who will sign off, and all the approvals and steps involved along the way.
 You’ll also need to understand the criteria the prospect will use to evaluate the right solution.

-In other words, you need to find out three things in this step: the decision process, decision committee, and decision criteria.
+In other words, you need to find out three things in this step: the decision process, the decision committee, and the decision criteria.

-E.g. The prospect needs a solution that can integrate with the company’s existing apps, replace others, and comes with implementation and training support (decision criteria).
-The process involves getting sign-off by the CTO on all contracts above $25k and the decision needs to go through the CEO and VP of Product.
-Legal will likely also require review of the contract before sign-off (decision process and committee).
+E.g., The prospect needs a solution that can integrate with the company’s existing apps, replace others, and comes with implementation and training support (decision criteria).
+The process involves getting sign-off by the CTO on all contracts above $25k, and the decision needs to go through the CEO and VP of Product.
+Legal will likely also require a review of the contract before sign-off (decision process and committee).